 Day 4 - Traveling to Prague by Train

 Sit back and relax as we whisk you from Berlin to Prague by train.
-You'll glide through the picturesque German countryside and the journey moves riverside once you enter the Czech Republic.
+You'll glide through the picturesque German countryside, and the journey moves riverside once you enter the Czech Republic.
+We will arrange for a transfer to the Berlin train station as well as second class tickets with seat reservations.
 Regular train connections between the two cities means departure times are flexible.
-The journey takes about four and a half hours.
-Your hotel reception will be able to arrange a taxi for you to the train station, which is much cheaper than a transfer service, so we haven’t included that in your package.
-However, a private transfer can be arranged upon request.
-Your package includes second class tickets with seat reservations, upgrades to first is also possible for an additional fee.
+The journey lasts about 5 hours and first class tickets can be arranged for an additional fee.
 For the chance to visit another city on your journey, choose our private transfer option.
-Your driver will pick you up in Berlin and drop you off at your centrally located Prague accommodation.
-Along the way you'll enjoy a stop in the beautiful and historic city of Dresden, about halfway between Prague and Berlin.
+Your driver will pick you up in Berlin and deliver you to your centrally located Prague accommodation.
+Along the way however, you'll enjoy a stop in the beautiful and historic city of Dresden, about halfway between Prague and Berlin.

 You can upgrade your transfer